Guaranteed to increase engagement immediately if used with love and passion 🙂

 That is not all.
 She has other theme days too.
 Like WisdomWednesday and TalentThursday among others which she mentions about in her group rules too.

-You can also create such themes for your group and inspire members to get more involved.
+You can also use such Facebook group theme day ideas and inspire members to get more involved.

 #20.
 Host offline events